kukymber/App_generate_wordfile/README.md

-Tkinter App
+## Tkinter App

-This is a Python application that allows users to extract data from an image of a passport and generate a Word file with the extracted data.
-The application uses the Tkinter library for the user interface, OpenCV for image processing, Pytesseract for optical character recognition, and docxtpl for generating the Word file.
+This is a python application that allows users to extract data from an image of a passport and generate a word file with the extracted data. the application uses the following libraries:

+- Tkinter: For the user interface
+- OpenCV: For image processing
+- Pytesseract: For optical character recognition
+- Pillow: For image manipulation
+- docxtpl: For generating the Word file.

-Installation
+> Installation

 To use this application, you will need to have Python 3 installed on your system along with the following libraries:

-    tkinter
-    OpenCV
-    Pytesseract
-    Pillow
-    docxtpl

-You can install these libraries using pip by running the following command:

-python

-pip install tkinter opencv-python pytesseract Pillow docxtpl
+> pip install tkinter opencv-python pytesseract Pillow docxtpl

-Usage
+#### Usage

 To use the application, run the following command:

-python

-python app.py
+> python app.py

 This will open the user interface.
 Click the "Open Image" button to choose an image of a passport.
 The application will then extract the data from the image and display it in the appropriate fields.